The Best Louisiana Auto Insurance Company

-Louisiana’s auto insurance rates are on the higher side — on average $2,026 per year, compared to the nationwide average of $1,669.
+Louisiana has the highest rates for auto insurance in the country — on average $1,405 per year, compared to the nationwide average of $1,009.
 That said, how much you’ll pay can vary a lot depending on your car, your coverage, and your address.
 Use our tool to find your best rates:

 Enter your ZIP code to find your best rates: